Skip to main content

 How is a concussion diagnosed?

-The team at Genesis Orthopaedic and Spine includes Credentialed ImPACT® Consultants (CIC).
+The New Jersey team at Genesis Orthopaedic and Spine includes Credentialed ImPACT® Consultants (CIC).
 This means that they completed an extensive training program that allows them to provide top-of-the-line concussion assessment and care.

 The team performs neurobehavioral and neuropsychological tests and assesses your symptoms.
 They may use the Biodex BioSway™ machine to help analyze your balance and coordination.
 The machine includes a platform for you to stand on and an attached screen.
 You’re encouraged to make certain movements and changes in your stance with games and training instructions.